braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_v2_cloning.md

 - Status is **Active**
 - Status is **Draft**
-- Contains Full Steps with exception events using delays "in" or "on the next"
+- Contains Full Steps that have exception events and use the delay filter "in" or "on the next"
 - Contains branching past the first step

 For more information about the differences between Canvas V1 and Canvas V2, check out our [Canvas V2 101]({{site.baseurl}}/canvas_v2_101/#what-are-the-main-differences-between-canvas-v2-and-canvas-v1) article.